Counterfeit pharmaceutical products are a growing global problem and a serious threat to public health.

 Merck has in place strict policies and procedures designed to keep our drug distribution system safe and secure, and to deter counterfeit products from entering the supply chain.

 In the United States, for example, we require customers to purchase our products directly from Merck or Merck-authorized distributors.
-In addition, we publish the names of authorized distributors on Merck’s website and we audit a majority of our distributors to ensure compliance with Merck policies and procedures.
+In addition, we publish the names of authorized distributors on Merck’s website, and we audit a majority of our distributors to ensure compliance with Merck policies and procedures.

-Merck also partners with law enforcement agencies to detect and respond to counterfeit products, including U.S. authorities on importing counterfeit pharmaceuticals and EU authorities on importing or trans-shipping counterfeit pharmaceuticals through the European Union.
-Working with customs authorities, we have helped identify high-risk ports, borders and postal depots and have drafted a framework of action for use by customs authorities to detect and respond to counterfeit activities.
+Merck also partners with law enforcement agencies to detect and respond to threats from counterfeit products, including U.S. authorities on importing counterfeit pharmaceuticals and EU authorities on importing or trans-shipping counterfeit pharmaceuticals through the European Union.
+Working with customs authorities, we have helped identify high-risk ports, borders and postal depots, and have drafted a framework of action for use by customs authorities to detect and respond to counterfeit activities.